jvictorfarias/be-the-hero/README.md

 ### :fire: Projeto

-<b>Be the Hero</b> é um projeto que visa ajudar, de maneira <b>financeira</b> uma instituição de caridade, ajudando a mesma se manter.
+<b>Be the Hero</b> it's a project that focus on helping ONGs to raise fundings for theis projects.

 ### :memo: License